cmpd6/cmpd6.github.io/index.md

 CMPD6 mini-symposiums will consist of two hour blocks containing four (4) talks each block.
 Each talk will be 25 mins + 5 mins for questions.
 Mini-symposium organizers have the option of scheduling 1-3 blocks (each block is two (2) hours with four (4) speakers).
 Proposals for mini-symposiums should be submitted by 1 February 2023 using [this webpage](https://ubc.ca1.qualtrics.com/jfe/form/SV_ekrrK2MDLYVVYMu).

 Submission of abstracts for talks in **accepted** minisymposia and contributed talks is through [this page](https://ubc.ca1.qualtrics.com/jfe/form/SV_2obQO8rCLMNNSWa).
-Accepted contributed talks will be grouped by topic area. <span style="color:red">Note: we were advised today (2023-01-23) that there is currently an issue with the forms.
-This will be fixed later today.</span>
+Accepted contributed talks will be grouped by topic area. <span style="color:red">Links are again active.</span>

 <style>
     table th + th { border-left:2px solid black; }